push-protocol/push-whitepaper/governance-section/governance/README.md

         <p>Wallets / other infrastructure building on top of protocol that</p>
         <p>enables users to receive notifications through their centralized or decentralized
           solution (mobile app, web browser, user wallets like metamask, trust, etc).
-          Includes the EPNS infra which does delivery.</p>
+          Includes the Push infra which does delivery.</p>
       </td>
     </tr>
     <tr>